Visit the Three Guianas: Suriname, French Guiana & Guyana

 On arrival, you are met at Fair View Airstrip and transferred to Iwokrama River Lodge.

-After your orientation, we depart the lodge by boat, bird-watching along the way, for the hike to Turtle Mountain.
-A well maintained trail winds through the forest before an exhilarating climb up the mountain to the summit at 935ft/360m.
+After your orientation, depart the lodge by boat, bird-watching along the way, for the hike to Turtle Mountain.
+A well maintained trail winds through the forest before an exhilarating 1 and 3/4 hour climb up the mountain to the summit at 935ft/360m.

 If you think this hike may be too strenuous, you can opt for a boat trip to Stanley Lake to search for Giant River Otters and Black Caiman.

-The Iwokrama Canopy Walkway is situated near the southern boundary of the Iwokrama Reserve.
-The walkway has four suspension bridges leading to three platforms, the highest of which is over 30 metres above the ground.
+The Iwokrama Canopy Walkway is located near the southern boundary of the Iwokrama Reserve.
+The walkway has four suspension bridges and three platforms, the highest of which is some 30 metres above the ground.
+(Important note: currently, 2 bridges & 1 platform is down for maintenance, Nov 2025)

-Another area where we will want to spend some time is the clearing around the lodge, as this is one of the best places to see another of Guyana’s “must see” birds, the Crimson Fruitcrow.
-The clearing is also a good spot for Black Curassow as there is a large and growing family group which has become accustomed to people and regularly passes through the clearing.
+Another area where you will spend some time is the clearing around the lodge which is one of the best places to see another of Guyana’s iconic birds, the Crimson Fruitcrow.
+The clearing is also a good spot for Black Curassow since there is a large, growing family group which has become accustomed to people and regularly crosses the clearing.

-Atta Rainforest Lodge is 500 metres from the base of the Canopy Walkway, offering comfortable private-room accommodation with ensuite bathrooms, delicious home-cooked food, and traditional Amerindian hospitality.
-The main building is open-sided with views across the gardens and the towering forest on all sides.
+Atta Rainforest Lodge lies 500 metres from the base of the Canopy Walkway, offering comfortable accommodation with private bathrooms, tasty home-cooked food, and traditional Amerindian hospitality.
+The main building is open-sided with views across the gardens and the forest on all sides.
 It houses the bar, dining area, and kitchen.
 The gardens have a superb collection of Heliconia flowers that attract over ten different humming birds.

 Overnight at Atta Rainforest Lodge.

-Before dawn, we return to the canopy, where bird watching is easy.
+Before dawn, you return to the canopy, where bird watching is a treat.
 You can sometimes see Red Howler and Black Spider Monkeys from this tree-top vantage point.

 In addition to the Iwokrama Canopy Walkway, you can enjoy wildlife and bird-watching walks on the trails around the area.
 For those interested in botany, many of the trails have the key tree species marked.

-As darkness falls on the canopy walkway, you may spot the White-winged Potoo.
-Night walks are also possible and something interesting or new always seems to pop on to the scene including one of the six different cats to be found along the transnational road near the lodge.
+As night descends on the canopy walkway, you may spot the White-winged Potoo.
+Night walks are possible and something interesting always seems to pop up, including one of the six different cats to be found along the road near the lodge.

 Overnight at Atta Rainforest Lodge.